Al-Zuji/Emerge-Test/README.md

 # 🛠 Autonomous Buggy – Control & Test Scripts

-This repository contains **low-level test and control scripts** used during the development of an **autonomous buggy system**.
+This repository contains low-level test and control scripts used during the development of an autonomous buggy system.

-These scripts are intended for:
-- Hardware bring-up and validation
-- Manual control and safety testing
-- Integration testing before higher-level autonomy (ROS 2)
+The scripts are intended for hardware validation, manual control, and integration testing before higher-level autonomy (ROS 2) is enabled.

-They form the **foundation layer** of the system and must be verified before any autonomous logic is enabled.
+The main focus areas are:
+- RS485 (Modbus RTU) communication
+- PLC control logic
+- Encoder feedback validation
+- Steering motor control
+- Joystick / keyboard based manual driving

 ====================================================================